run-llama/llama_index/docs/use_cases/multimodal.md

 # Multi-modal

-LlamaIndex offers capabilities to not only build language-based applications, but also **multi-modal** applications - combining language and images.
+LlamaIndex offers capabilities to not only build language-based applications but also **multi-modal** applications - combining language and images.

 ## Types of Multi-modal Use Cases